gd-furnari/PPP_modules/README.md

 4. Push your changes to GitHub (use the option --set-upstream if the branch does NOT exist remotely): ```git push --set-upstream origin my_working_branch```

 5. Open a pull request in GitHub so that the administrator reviews and merges changes to main.
-The Reviewer may comment on your commits, and request or make changes.
+The Reviewer may comment on your commits, and request to make changes.
 When the pull request is approved, the changes will be merged to the main branch.